Interpretable Machine Learning for Survival Analysis: Data Application Example

 \subsubsection{SurvLIME}

-After exploring the global effects of features and their interactions on the predicted survival of the children, we will now demonstrate how different local methods can be utilized to explore the effects of certain features on one specific instance.
-For this purpose two exemplary children are chosen from the test set, whose characteristics are denoted in Table~\ref{tab: lime_children}.
-For these children \emph{SurvLIME} is applied to the black box survival curves predicted by the \texttt{ranger} model.
+After exploring the global effects of features and their interactions on the predicted recurrence-free survival of the breast cancer patients, we will now demonstrate how different local methods can be utilized to explore the effects of certain features on one specific instance.
+For this purpose two exemplary patients are chosen from the test set, whose characteristics are denoted in Table~\ref{tab: lime_children}.
+For these patients \emph{SurvLIME} is applied to the black box survival curves predicted by the \texttt{ranger} model.
 These curves are shown in Figure~\ref{fig:surv_grid} alongside the survival curve predictions of the Cox proportional hazard surrogate model in the neighborhood\footnote{By default the neighborhood size is set to $g=100$.} of the respective observation of interest.
 Figure~\ref{fig:lime} shows the local importance values estimated based on the surrogate model, ordered based on absolute effect size, with zero coefficients excluded.
-For both children the locally important features deviate significantly from the globally important features permutation feature importance (see Figure~\ref{fig:pfi}) or global \emph{SurvSHAP(t)} importance (see Figure~\ref{fig:shap_agg}).
-The local importance values can for instance be interpreted in the following way: The age of the mother positively influences the predicted probability of survival of the surrogate model for child C1, while it strongly negatively affects the predicted probability of survival for child C2; the same holds for the \texttt{age\_head} feature in both cases.
-It must be brought to the fore, that the \emph{SurvLIME} explanation survival function diverges strongly from the black box survival prediction for C1, indicating a rather poor fit of the surrogate model (compare in Figure~\ref{fig:surv_grid}); while the divergence is less strong for the curves of C2, the fit is still subpar.
-In conclusion, the lack of a theoretical foundation, as well as the many practical problems in \emph{SurvLIME} estimation, such as the correct definition of the sampling neighborhood, the overall instability of explanations and the inability to capture time dependent effects arguably hinders practical usability of \texttt{SurvLIME} explanations.
+For both patients the locally important features deviate significantly from the globally important features permutation feature importance (see Figure~\ref{fig:pfi}) or global \emph{SurvSHAP(t)} importance (see Figure~\ref{fig:shap_agg}).
+The local importance values can for instance be interpreted in the following way: The tumor size positively influences the predicted probability of survival of the surrogate model for patient P1, while it negatively affects the predicted probability of survival for patient P2; the opposite holds for the \texttt{age} feature in both cases.
+It must be brought to the fore, that the \emph{SurvLIME} explanation survival function diverges strongly from the black box survival prediction for P1, indicating a rather poor fit of the surrogate model (compare in Figure~\ref{fig:surv_grid}); while the divergence is less strong for the curves of P2, the fit is still subpar.
+Additionally, the estimated local importance values are very close to zero impeding a meaningful interpretation.
+In conclusion, the lack of a theoretical foundation, as well as the many practical problems in \emph{SurvLIME} estimation, such as the correct definition of the sampling neighborhood, the overall instability of explanations and the inability to capture time-dependent effects arguably hinders practical usability of \texttt{SurvLIME} explanations.